Deutsch (German) Français (French) Italiano (Italian) Español (Spanish)

 Lower lactate concentration with VERTICS.
 Sleeves

 In the area of blood lactate and heart rate, only very moderate but not significant effects could be found.
 This suggests that by wearing VERTICS.
-Sleeves in training, physiological adaptation in the area of blood lactate and heart rate occurs.
+Sleeves occur in training, physiological adaptation in the area of blood lactate and heart rate.
 However, despite the comparatively low muscle mass of the forearms, a lower lactate concentration in the bloodstream was measured when climbing with compression gauntlets on the forearms.

 FIGURE 1.
-Capillary blood lactate concentrations for verum-compression (darkblue) and falsum-compression (lightblue) condition at post-climbing. ∗∗Significant (p < 0.001, η 2 p ηp2 = 0.77) time effect as a response to climbing
+Capillary blood lactate concentrations for verum-compression (darkblue) and falsum-compression (lightblue) condition at post-climbing. ∗∗Significant (p < 0.001, η 2 p ηp2 = 0.77) time effect as a response to climbing.

 Less perceived effort with VERTICS.
 Sleeves